-We’ll cover modules within the areas of human anatomy and physiology, as well as exploring the biological basis and mechanisms of disease.
+We’ll cover modules within the areas of human anatomy and physiology, and explore the biological basis and mechanisms of disease.
 Working with advanced resources such as the Anatomage anatomy table, you’ll have the opportunity to broaden your knowledge of clinical practice and learn to work in ways that aim to improve quality and productivity.
 Within the Clinical Simulation Suite, meanwhile, you can experience the dynamics of a clinical setting and test your abilities on high-tech, computerised manikins - as well as your classmates!

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 The University of Bolton's PgCert Clinical Practice aims to equip you with the knowledge and skills needed to directly care for patients and prepare you to take on more senior clinical roles.
 It's designed to develop your knowledge and therapeutic skills, enabling you to manage patient/client health needs within specified clinical frameworks.

 Experienced healthcare practitioners can acquire skills in relation to patient assessment, examination, diagnosis and management.
 You can also gain transferable employability skills such as critical appraisal, communication, teamwork, decision-making, and problem-solving.

 Possession of the PgCert Clinical Practice will help your progression to a varied range of clinical positions.
 These positions can include nurse clinicians, nurse practitioners (both in hospital and community settings), ward managers, advanced paramedics, community matrons, critical care outreach teams and nurse specialists.

 On successful completion, the PgCert also offers you a clear progression pathway onto a full master's award, such as the MSc Clinical Practice.

 You can also use the qualification to enter a range of other careers.
 For some of these roles, relevant experience and/or postgraduate study may be required.
 Some of these careers include: